Close

 Connect to other devices

 Your hearing aids may be compatible with other devices, like some modern televisions.
-You can connect directly to your Bluetooth compatible television by following the pairing instructions, which may differ between brands.
+You can connect directly to your Bluetooth-compatible television by following the pairing instructions, which may differ between brands.
 Usually, you can find the pairing mode by using your television remote control to go into the TV settings and then selecting Bluetooth settings, where you should see a list of Bluetooth devices in your home.
 From there, you can select your hearing aids.

 What if I can’t connect?

 If you’re unable to connect your hearing aids with your phone, you should first check to see if they’re compatible with your phone’s operating system.
 You may need to check your phone’s software to make sure it’s up to date.
 You can do so by going to Settings > General > About and then looking for the operating system version.
-If you have an older phone model, consider an intermediary device that allows streaming.
+If you have an older phone model, consider an additional device that allows streaming.

 If your phone and software are compatible but you’re still having trouble pairing devices, it’s time to troubleshoot.